Below are answers to Recruitment and Access Center's most commonly asked questions.

 Then, prior to enrolling in classes, you will be asked to complete New Student Orientation (NSO) online.

-If you have more questions, please feel free to contact the Admissions and Records Office.
+If you have more questions, please feel free to contact the Recruitment and Access Center.

 Cost to attend full time at ÃÛÑ¿app is considerably less than attending a university.
 See the for current information.